 Can a member of a union that is on strike receive unemployment benefits?

-their employer are eligible to apply for unemployment benefits during
+are eligible to apply for unemployment benefits during the layoff period.

 Can a claimant receive benefits in Kansas while working a full-time job in another state?